mannynotfound/manny/README.md

 # Manny

-npm package for importing @mannynotfound into your website.
+npm package for importing @mannynotfound into your website. manny will be represented as a 3D model loaded with [three.js](https://threejs.org/) and appended to an element in the DOM.

 ## Live Demo